 1. See if it’s included in the offer

-Many argue that it’s best to wait until you’re offered a position before asking questions about pay.
+Many argue it’s best to wait until you’re offered a position before asking questions about pay.
 Chances are, it’ll be included in the written offer.
-If not, it gives you a great opportunity to express your enthusiasm about the role in a follow-up email.
+If not, it gives you an opportunity to express your enthusiasm about the role in a follow-up email.

 Depending on your school or program, this may not be an option for you.
 As a student, I had to take the first offer that was given to me.

-2. Showcase your interest in the role and your experience during the interview.
+2. Showcase your interest in the role and your experience during the interview

-Show the employer your genuine interest in the role and the opportunities/challenges it has to offer.
+Show the employer your genuine interest in the role and the opportunities/challenges it offers.
 At the end of your interview, make sure to have some questions ready to indicate you’ve done your research on the company.

 3. Contact HR

 If all else fails, reach out to the company’s HR representative or department.
 They may not be able to negotiate a salary with you, but it’s a great starting point and can help avoid an awkward conversation with your potential future boss.
-And it will save you time if taking an unpaid internship isn’t an option.